Dr. Mark is a veterinarian. He works mostly with dogs and exotic animals.

 You can purchase a puppy milk replacer from a pet store or your vet or make a natural substitute with coconut water.
 If you want to make up your own, follow this formula.

 - 2 egg yolks (not the whole egg!)

 - 1 cup plain yogurt

 If the milk substitute is too thick to come out of the bottle's nipple, you can make the hole a little larger with a hot needle.
 However, the milk should not be so thin that it pours out without the puppy nursing—if it is too thin, the puppy will end up drowning.

 Some breeders recommend adding corn syrup or sugar to the milk substitute, but goat's milk has plenty of sugar and since too much leads to diarrhea, you do not need it.

 If the puppies are becoming hypoglycemic (depressed and losing the suck reflex), you can add about 1 teaspoon to the milk mixture.

 Tube vs. Bottle Feeding

-I prefer puppies be bottle fed every 3 hours for about 3 weeks.
+I prefer puppies to be bottle-fed every 3 hours for about 3 weeks.
 Yes, it is a lot of work.
 Yes, the life of a puppy is worth the effort.
-If you are bottle feeding, the pups can nurse about as much as they want, and should be getting between 2–4 cc for each 30 grams of body weight.
+If you are bottle-feeding, the pups can nurse about as much as they want and should be getting between 2–4 cc for every 30 grams of body weight.